 So, since the rings can spin during kipping the shoulder can fall into increased internal rotation (rings spin out) and flexion.
 These extreme ranges are just harder for the muscles of the shoulder to control and can increase compression on the rotator cuff.

 Now, when we descend from the top of the rings during a muscle-up these factors become much more important.
-This is because the forces on the shoulder falling from the top of the rings is much higher then falling from a chin over bar height.
+This is because the forces on the shoulder falling from the top of the rings are much higher than falling from a chin over bar height.
 Check out the video below to learn optimal technique both for performance as well as shoulder health during muscle-ups:

 So you can see that if our technique is a little off during these movements we’re placing increased stress on the shoulder.
 Too much stress and the shoulder can break down.
-Hopefully now you’re armed with the information to help coach your athletes better during these movements.
+Hopefully now you’re armed with the information to help coach your athletes better during these movements and promote a safe return to training post-injury.
 I really believe it will go a long way in improving the long term health of their shoulders.

 The information I just went over is part of a much larger and more comprehensive program called “The Fitness Pain Free Certification”.
-In the program I go over exactly what to be on the lookout for to keep your athletes moving safely and efficiently in the gym.
+In the program I go over exactly what to be on the lookout for to keep your athletes moving safely and efficiently in the gym and how to rehabilitate them after an injury.

 To give you a taste and help further your knowledge I’ve made an entire mini course that you can check out right now for free.
 In the mini course we go over: